Rafa-Hoff/chess-java/README.md

 # About the project

-The Chess Game is my first project in [Professor Nelio Alves](https://www.udemy.com/course/java-curso-completo/) Java course.
+The Chess Game is my first project in [Professor Nelio Alves](https://github.com/acenelio) Java course.

-It is a simple two-player chess game that runs in the Git Bash Terminal.
+It's a simple two-player chess game that runs in the Git Bash Terminal.
 The player chooses a letter and a number to move the pieces.

 ## Running the Chess game on Git Terminal
 ![Running the Chess game](https://github.com/Rafa-Hoff/assests/blob/main/ChessGameJAVA.png)